Let me make this clear to you.

-Choose either Nikon Prostaff or Vortex Crossfire II, these are currently the best scopes for 22LR under $200.
+Choose either Leupold VX-Freedom or Vortex Crossfire II, these are currently the best scopes for 22LR.
 There isn’t much difference in clarity or features.
-I’m a Vortex guy so I’ll go with the Crossfire II, if you love Nikons then choose the Prostaff.
+I’m a Leupold guy so I’ll go Leupold VX-Freedom, if you love Vortex, then choose the Crossfire II.

 Both of these scopes are a great choice for competitions, plinking and small game hunting.

 Both of these scopes are beasts in themselves and can give a tough fight to scopes available in higher price.

 Choose any of the shortlisted scope and you’re good to go.